 Redefining your agency’s buyer persona is an essential step.
 Use your existing client book to steer this re-evaluation.
-It’s easy to identify changing trends by keeping an eye on client behaviour.
+Identifying changing trends is easy by keeping an eye on client behaviour.

 Has there been a notable upswing in critical feedback during client meetings?
 Is there a significant shift in their priorities?

-If the signs of change are there, your agency will need to evolve to maintain healthy client relationships and secure new business in the future.
+If the signs of change exist, your agency must evolve to maintain healthy client relationships and secure new business.

 Even though it’s hypothetical, a buyer persona should provide an in-depth overview of your ideal target customer.